gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 - `@CacheServerApplication`

-These three annotations are the Spring application developer's starting point when working with [vmware-gemfire-short-name].
+These three annotations are the Spring application developer's starting point when working with GemFire.

 To realize the intent behind these annotations, you must understand that there are two types of cache instances that can be created with
-[vmware-gemfire-short-name]: a client cache or a peer cache.
+GemFire: a client cache or a peer cache.

-You can configure a Spring Boot application as a [vmware-gemfire-short-name] cache client with an instance of `ClientCache`, which can communicate with an existing cluster of [vmware-gemfire-short-name] servers used to manage the application's data.
-The client-server topology is the most common system architecture employed when using [vmware-gemfire-short-name] and you can make your Spring Boot application a cache client, with a `ClientCache` instance, simply by annotating it with `@ClientCacheApplication`.
+You can configure a Spring Boot application as a GemFire cache client with an instance of `ClientCache`, which can communicate with an existing cluster of GemFire servers used to manage the application's data.
+The client-server topology is the most common system architecture employed when using GemFire and you can make your Spring Boot application a cache client, with a `ClientCache` instance, simply by annotating it with `@ClientCacheApplication`.

-Alternatively, a Spring Boot application may be a peer member of a [vmware-gemfire-short-name] cluster.
+Alternatively, a Spring Boot application may be a peer member of a GemFire cluster.
 That is, the application itself is just another server in a cluster of servers that manages data.
 The Spring Boot application creates an "embedded", peer `Cache` instance when you annotate your application class with `@PeerCacheApplication`.